-Then consider the event that every client is selected in at most $r$ rounds (event $B$).
-We now derive a lower bound on the probability of this event.
-Let $f_{n, R, r}$ be the maximum (among all possible policies) probability that at least one client is selected in at least $r + 1$ rounds, given that there are $n$ clients in the population and the FL algorithm runs for $R$ rounds.
+Next, consider the event that every client is selected in at most $r$ rounds (Event $B$).
+We now derive a lower bound on its probability.
+Let $f_{n, R, r}$ be the maximum (among all possible policies) probability that at least one client is selected in at least $r + 1$ rounds, given that the population has $n$ clients and the training runs for $R$ rounds.
 Consider the $s$ clients selected by the server in the first round.
 Let $E$ be the event that none of these $s$ clients becomes a candidate in at least $r$ rounds in the remaining $R - 1$ rounds.
-Conditioning on this event, all of them cannot be selected in at least $r + 1$ rounds.
-Thus, if one client is selected in at least $r + 1$ rounds, it must be \begin{enumerate} \item One of the $n - s$ clients that are not selected in the first round; \item Selected in at least $r + 1$ rounds among the rest $R - 1$ rounds. \end{enumerate} We then have $f_{n, R, r}\le \Pr[E]f_{n - s, R - 1, r} + 1 - \Pr[E]$, where the value of $\Pr[E]$ is given by
+Conditioning on $E$, all of them cannot be selected in at least $r + 1$ rounds.
+Thus, if one client is selected in at least $r + 1$ rounds, it must be either (i) one of the $n - s$ clients that are not selected in the first round, or (ii) selected in at least $r + 1$ rounds among the rest $R - 1$ rounds.
+We then have $f_{n, R, r}\le \Pr[E]f_{n - s, R - 1, r} + 1 - \Pr[E]$, where